What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: The Basic Structure of Fairness

 As evidenced, \myemph{equality is always the result of a normative stipulation}.
-This is accompanied by an evaluation of what is to be brought into a relationship of equality -- only the things or assets that are distributed (arithmetic proportionality), or also the people (geometric proportionality).
+This is accompanied by an evaluation of what is to be brought into a relationship of equality -- only the things or assets that are distributed (arithmetic proportionality), or also the features of the people involved (geometric proportionality).
 For Aristotle, this depends on the subject area concerned: private dealings are decided by arithmetic proportionality, and government distribution is decided by geometric proportionality.
-Today, it is part of the political dispute whether private matters may be left in this sphere or whether state intervention according to the principles of the state distributive system is deemed necessary.
-Due to the normativity of the concept of equality, the assessment of whether actions constitute equal or unequal treatment -- and are ``fair'' or ``unfair'' –- can vary widely depending on the system of norms involved.
+Today, it is part of the political dispute whether private matters may be left in this sphere or whether state intervention according to the principles of the state distributive system is deemed necessary, e.g., when private companies discriminate racially.
+Due to the normativity of the concept of equality, the assessment of whether actions constitute equal or unequal treatment -- and are ``fair'' or ``unfair'' -- can vary widely depending on the system of norms involved.
 However, certain moments of consensus are now emerging, at least in certain regions of the world -- for example, with regard to the unequal treatment of women or ethnic groups.